A Local’s Guide to Paris’ Arrondissements

 Although the 14th Arrondissement isn’t on everyone’s list of best Arrondissements in Paris, this mostly residential area in the south of the city has some lovely attributes, especially for locals or frequent travelers.

-Paris 14 is the district of Parc Montsouris, one of the most beautiful parks in Paris, and some of the most interesting sights in our Paris Underground Guide, like the Catacombs of Paris or the Carrières des Capucins.
+Paris 14 is the district of Parc Montsouris, one of the most beautiful parks in Paris, and some of the most interesting sights in the Paris Underground Guide, like the Catacombs of Paris and the Carrières des Capucins.

-In Paris 14, we like the Cité Universitaire de Paris, with its architecture from the four corners of the world and its student atmosphere, but there are also legendary cafés, quirky theaters, hidden gardens, and some gorgeous cobbled streets.
+In Paris 14, I like the Cité Universitaire de Paris, with its architecture from the four corners of the world and its student atmosphere.
+There are also legendary cafés, quirky theaters, hidden gardens, and some gorgeous cobbled streets.
 Finally, don’t miss the Cimitière de Montparnasse, a more local alternative to the Père Lachaise Cemetery.

 MAIN SIGHTS: Cimitière du Montparnasse, Catacombs of Paris, Cité Universitaire, Carrières des Capucins, Musée de la Libération de Paris, Montparnasse neighborhood, Giacometti Museum.